dofxo/nest.js-chat-app/docs/socket-events.md

 }
 ```

-- `username`: Name of the user sending the message (decoded from JWT token).
+- `username`: The name of the user sending the message (decoded from the JWT token).
 - `date`: The timestamp of when the message was sent.

 ---